- LIBERTY IS the way to safety

-THE SECURITY OF A FREE STATE
+THE SECURITY OF A FREE STATE-PART II

 Though some modern scholars (who purport to know Jefferson better than he knew himself) deny the importance of John Locke’s influence on America’s founders, Thomas Jefferson pronounced the English philosopher to be one of the three greatest men who ever lived.
 The influence of Locke’s thinking is evident in the draft Declaration of Independence Jefferson produced to articulate the principles and facts on which he his fellow patriots relied when Britain’s American colonies’ broke away from British rule.